WCGA-Murdoch/Database-Tutorials/tools/registration.md

 Please fill the form with your information and finish by click register.

+*Please note a combination of character and number is required for password*

 <img src="img/registration/02_registration_form.png" alt="hi" width="800" class="inline"/>

 After finish registering, you can try logging in using your registered username and password.